chpolyzo/Data-Product-Management-Nanodegree/README.md

 ![Lower Manhattan Resiliency](https://github.com/chpolyzo/Data-Product-Management-Nanodegree/blob/master/Lower_Manhattan_Climate_Resilience_cover.png?style=centerme)

-In the Power Point Presentation flyber-mpv-launch-strategy-proposal.ppx are collected all findings after analyzing data provided in the notebooks in this repository.
+In the Power Point Presentation flyber-mpv-launch-strategy-proposal.ppx are collected all findings after analyzing data provided in the notebooks found in this repository.

 This study’s findings demonstrate a need to protect the District comprehensively from a wide range of climate hazards – not only low frequency, extreme events, but also high frequency, lower intensity events and chronic conditions.